0xAX/linux-insides/Booting/linux-bootstrap-4.md

 ENDPROC(startup_32)
 ```

-First of all, why `compressed` directory?
+First of all, why the directory is named `compressed`?
 Actually `bzimage` is a gzipped `vmlinux + header + kernel setup code`.
 We saw the kernel setup code in all of the previous parts.
 So, the main goal of the `head_64.S` is to prepare for entering long mode, enter into it and then decompress the kernel.
 We will see all of the steps up to kernel decompression in this part.

-There were two files in the `arch/x86/boot/compressed` directory:
+You may find two files in the `arch/x86/boot/compressed` directory:

 * [head_32.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/head_32.S)
 * [head_64.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/head_64.S)

-but we will see only `head_64.S` because, as you may remember, this book is only `x86_64` related; `head_32.S` is not used in our case.
-Let's look at [arch/x86/boot/compressed/Makefile](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/Makefile).
-There we can see the following target:
+but we will consider only `head_64.S` source code file because, as you may remember, this book is only `x86_64` related; Let's look at [arch/x86/boot/compressed/Makefile](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/compressed/Makefile).
+We can find the following `make` target here:

 ```Makefile
 vmlinux-objs-y := $(obj)/vmlinux.lds $(obj)/head_$(BITS).o $(obj)/misc.o \